paladinsoftware/sidekiq-debouncer/README.md

 Sidekiq extension that adds the ability to debounce job execution.

 Worker will postpone its execution after `wait time` have elapsed since the last time it was invoked.
 Useful for implementing behavior that should only happen after the input has stopped arriving.
-For example: sending group email to the user after he stopped interacting with the application.
+For example: sending one email with multiple notifications.

 ## Installation